zooniverse/front-end-monorepo/packages/lib-classifier/src/hooks/Readme.md

 return <img ref={subjectImage} alt="This is an example of a subject image" src={img.src} />
 ```

+## useSubjectImageOrVideo

+Similar to useSubjectImage, except in this case used when your Subject might contain both image files and video files.

 ## useSubjectJSON

 A custom hook that fetches JSON data from a URL, with a ref to the viewer's DOM node for sizing etc.